ymadoff/ryba/oozie/doctor.md

 ### Solution

-The file can safely be removed with a command like `rm ~/.oozie-auth-token`.
+As a quick fix, the file can safely be removed with a command like `rm ~/.oozie-auth-token`.

+Another solution is to disable the creation of the ticket file by passing the Java system property "oozie.auth.token.cache".
+For example, run the command `export OOZIE_CLIENT_OPTS='-Doozie.auth.token.cache=false'` before executing the Oozie client.